Down and Dirty with Semantic Set-theoretic Types (a tutorial) v0.4

 2.3.2 Partitioning Types

-In addition to being able to convert any type into DNF, for any type there exists three specialized types , , and which contain only atoms of the same kind such that:
+In addition to being able to convert any type into DNF, for

 By representing a type in this way, we can efficiently divide types into non-overlapping segments which can each have their own DNF representation.